The International Journal of Regression Therapy

 We, as hypnotherapists, are involved in a unique profession with vast opportunities.
 However, some of the terms used in the field of hypnosis itself might be misinterpreted by the public.
 How do we maximize our field’s therapeutic strengths while minimizing memories of the vaudeville era?

 Our professional language is in dire need of renovation.
-Many words and phrases employed by hypnotists in past decades are now outdated, and often misleading.
-Some of our new terms are just as ambiguous—and just as misleading.
+Many words and phrases employed by hypnotists in past decades are now … Read the rest

 Where Hard and Soft Sciences Meet: The Meeting of Science and Metaphysics – Paul James (Is.15)